Warren Beatty: 2000–present

-In 2016, Beatty released Rules Don't Apply, a fictionalized true-life romantic comedy about Howard Hughes, set in 1958 Hollywood and Las Vegas.
-It stars Beatty, who wrote, co-produced and directed the film.
-It co-stars Alden Ehrenreich and Lily Collins, with supporting actors including Annette Bening, Alec Baldwin, Matthew Broderick, Candice Bergen, Ed Harris and Martin Sheen.
-Some have said that Beatty's film was 40 years in the making.

 In the mid-1970s, Beatty signed a contract with Warner Bros. to star in, produce, write, and possibly direct a film about Howard Hughes.
 The project was put on hold when Beatty began Heaven Can Wait.
 Initially, Beatty planned to film the life story of John Reed and Hughes back-to-back, but as he was getting deeper into the project, he eventually focused primarily on the Reed film Reds.
 In June 2011, it was reported that Beatty would produce, write, direct and star in a film about Hughes, focusing on an affair he had with a younger woman in the final years of his life.
 During this period, Beatty interviewed actors to star in his ensemble cast.
 He met with Andrew Garfield, Alec Baldwin, Owen Wilson, Justin Timberlake, Shia LaBeouf, Jack Nicholson, Evan Rachel Wood, Rooney Mara, and Felicity Jones.
+The film would eventually be released under the title Rules Don't Apply, a fictionalized true-life romantic comedy set in 1958 Hollywood and Las Vegas.
+Beatty wrote, co-produced, directed and starred alongside Alden Ehrenreich and Lily Collins, with supporting cast including Baldwin, Annette Bening, Matthew Broderick, Candice Bergen, Ed Harris and Martin Sheen.
+Some have said that Beatty's film was 40 years in the making.
 It was released on November 23, 2016, and was Beatty's first film in 15 years.
 Rotten Tomatoes' "Top Critics" gave the film a 55% "Rotten" rating.
 The film was also a commercial disappointment.

 In 2017, Beatty reunited with his Bonnie and Clyde co-star Faye Dunaway at the 89th Academy Awards, in celebration of the film's 50th anniversary.
 After being introduced by Jimmy Kimmel, they walked out onto the stage to present the Best Picture Award.
 They had been given the wrong envelope, leading Dunaway to incorrectly announce La La Land as Best Picture, instead of the actual winner, Moonlight.
 This became a social media sensation, trending all over the world.
 In 2018, Beatty and Dunaway returned to present Best Picture at the 90th Academy Awards, earning a standing ovation upon their entrance, making jokes about the previous year's flub.
 Without incident, Beatty announced The Shape of Water as the winner.

 Personal life

+Marriage and relationships

 Beatty has been married to actress Annette Bening since 1992.
-They have four children.
-Their eldest child came out as transgender (FTM) in 2012.

-Before marriage
+They have four children, including actress Ella Beatty.

 Prior to marrying Bening, Beatty was notorious for his large number of romantic relationships that received generous media coverage, having been linked to over 100 female celebrities.
-Leslie Caron said "Warren always had girlfriends who resembled his sister."
 Cher stated that "Warren has probably been with everybody I know."
-Beatty woke Caron up one night, telling her that he was worried that she was not thinking of him.
-Caron later realized that it was a sign of his narcissism and desire for control.
-She rejected his marriage proposals.
+Leslie Caron dated him but thought he was too self-centered, and she refused his marriage proposals.
+Carly Simon revealed in 2015 that the second verse of her 1972 song "You're So Vain" was about a previous romantic relationship with Beatty.